ShalomObongo/StudyProgram/README.md

 - 🤖 AI-powered study tips generation
 - 💬 Chat functionality for asking questions about study tips
 - 🔔 Desktop notifications for Pomodoro Timer
+- 📝 Q&A Generator for creating study cards
+- 🧠 Quiz mode for self-assessment
+- 💾 Save and load Q&A sets
+- 🔍 Search functionality for questions and answers
+- 🤖 Floating chatbot for assistance
+- 🔐 User authentication
+- 📊 OG Image generation for social media sharing

 ## 🚀 Getting Started